JaimieHemmings/MS2-dejaview/README.md

 ### Colour Scheme

-In order to make the page as bright, inviting and user friendly as possible, I will be implementing a range of bright, friendly colours while keeping text as readable as possibly by using white text on a faded black background, or white text on a faded black background.
+In order to make the page as bright, inviting and user friendly as possible, I will be implementing a range of bright, friendly colours while keeping text as readable as possible by using white text on a faded black background, or white text on a faded black background.

 The primary colours used will be `#ff901f`, `#f222ff` and `#8c1eff`.
 I will be using the "Retrowave" theme throughout the website in order to pay homage to the 80's.
 A decade that I, personally, feel was the prime time for movies.